 It's easy to get comfortable with the designs we see all around us.
-As a result, we often take them for granted and don't even know how they originated.
-So, let's pay homage to some of the all-time UX/UI design greats and learn a bit more about the designers who inspired us!
+As a result, we often take them for granted and sometimes don't even know how they originated.
+So, let's pay homage to some of the all-time UX/UI design greats and learn a bit more about the designers who inspire us!

-Did you know that Farai Madzima almost become a doctor, but, fortunately for designers worldwide, he changed his mind?
+Did you know that Farai Madzima almost became a doctor, but, fortunately for designers worldwide, he changed his mind?
 Now Farai is working as UX Lead at Shopify in Canada with over 10 years of design experience.
 You've probably seen one of his talks at various UX events, including the Pixel Up! conference that he organizes himself.
 Farai is also an altruistic designer who's worked on several banking apps in Africa, where users either have limited Internet access or use simple mobile devices.

 Dieter Rams led Braun and Vitsoe's consumer product design for many years, and he never once stopped to ask himself, "Is my design a good design?"
 He's considered one of the most influential product designers, a man who helped shape the look and feel of some of our most beloved gadgets — from the coffeemaker to the portable radio.
-About 50 years ago, he developed the 10 principles of good design that we still use today.
+About 50 years ago, he developed the 10 commandments of good design that we still use today.